Stoker 1st Class

 Family grave headstone in Whitechurch Cemetery, Ballywalter

-David Cromie was born in 1924 and he was the eldest son of Albert and Agnes (Aggie) Cromie (nee Blair) of 36 Well Road, Ballywalter.
+David Cromie was born on 25 February 1924 (naval records) and he was the eldest son of Albert and Agnes (Aggie) Cromie (nee Blair) of 36 Well Road, Ballywalter.
 They were married on 24 September 1923 in Newtownards Registrar’s Office.
 David’s uncle, Rifleman David Cromie (No. 16359), died of wounds in the First World War.
 David’s uncles, Thomas and Robert Cromie, were also on active service and they survived the First World War.
 Albert and Aggie Cromie had four children:

 David (born 1924)